 Today, companies are working hard to become more nimble in the marketplace, as they face a variety of pressures, including increasing digital business practices, the need to maximize the use of human resources and overall efficiency, and the desire to improve and leverage trading partner relationships.
 In response, companies are critically analyzing business processes ranging from contract management to hiring to invoicing and beyond.

 Payments is a function where process optimization can address a number of the pressures.
 Beyond traditional Automated Clearing House (ACH) payments and card transactions, today there's a new generation of faster payments technology to help companies tackle many of their process optimization goals.

-The next big thing in faster payments that will support business process optimization efforts in the US is the Real-Time Payments system.
-Several banks, including BB&T, will be introducing Real-Time Payments in 2018.
+The newest development on the US faster payments landscape is the Real-Time Payments system.
+Several banks, including BB&T, have introduced Real-Time Payments during 2018.

-Real-Time Payments will enable consumers and businesses to conveniently send and receive immediate funds transfers directly from their accounts at financial institutions, around the clock, 365 days a year.
+Real-Time Payments enables consumers and businesses to conveniently send and receive immediate funds transfers directly from their accounts at financial institutions, around the clock, 365 days a year.
 Beneficial process changes that can be realized when the system is used as an integral tool include: